-Like a cattle roundup, we were corralled beneath ornate ceilings in halls of maps and tapestries.
-The crowded gallery corridors felt like an elegant livestock chute extending the length of a dozen football fields.
+Corralled beneath ornate ceilings in halls of maps and tapestries, the crowded gallery corridors felt like an elegant livestock chute extending the length of a dozen football fields.
 From there, we were shoved into a smaller-than-expected chapel packed with tourists.
 This should have been a moment that forced my mouth agape as I wrapped my head around painted details nearly 500 years old.

 We had been on our self-guided tour of the Vatican Museums, moving toward its crown jewel, the Sistine Chapel.
 Vatican magnificence is undeniable.
 Its collection is vast.
 But it was also difficult to fully appreciate its treasures.
 I was more distracted by its grandiose crowds than captivated by its palatial architecture.

 Instead of awe, I felt overwhelmed inside the Chapel.
 Pausing to take in Michelangelo’s famous frescos, strict security disrupted any potential reverie.
 Ensuring that I didn’t take photos or video, they insisted my family either keep moving around the perimeter or stand in a central viewing pen packed with people.
 We shuffled among the outer mob, toward the exit at the opposite end.
 All the while, I did my best to focus on the art but felt relief to finally exit.

 Spacious outdoor courtyards provided fresh air.
 In Giardino Quadrato, water gently trickled over the rim of a large urn into the basin below to give me a peaceful moment to reflect.